Brighton Fringe is the largest arts festival in England...

 ... and one of the largest fringe festivals in the world.
 It sets out to stimulate, educate and entertain a wide audience by providing a showcase for diverse art forms.
 Everyone can take part, in fact, whilst enjoying a friendly and supportive environment.
 And all this in an iconic city with unique cultural heritage.

 It is also a completely open-access festival, which means anyone can put on an event and be included in the festival programme on payment of a fee.
 By definition, Brighton Fringe can include any art form.
-No artistic judgment or selection criteria are imposed on participants, enabling the development of both new and established work to attract fresh audiences, press and promoters.
+No artistic judgement or selection criteria are imposed on participants, enabling the development of both new and established work to attract fresh audiences, press and promoters.

 Our vision is to be an internationally acclaimed open-access arts festival and year-round professional resource, that stimulates, educates and develops audiences and artistic communities.